Is Stash a Scam Stash Invest rating

 Is Stash Insured?

-When it comes to protecting your money, Stash uses two common types of coverage: FDIC and SIPC.
-Which one applies depends on which Stash product you’re using.
+When it comes to the safety of your money and investments, Stash provides two kinds of coverage.
+These are FDIC and SIPC, and which one applies depends on the Stash service you use.

 Stash BBB Reviews